ankane/ahoy_email/README.md

   AhoyEmail.default_options[:utm_params] = true
   ```

-- Procs are now executed in the context of the mailer and take no arguments.
+- Procs are now executed in the context of the mailer and take no arguments

   ```ruby
   # old